Masao Yamamoto | Negative Space

 "Nakazora Installation F-173," 2023

-His work reflects a humble worldview where humans are just a small part of a vast, silent whole.
-The negative space in his images embodies this perspective: it is an ancient, tranquil pond of existence.
-And his photographs capture a ripple on its surface—a momentary gaze, the sound of water—before it dissolves back into calm
+Living in the forested mountains of Yamanashi, Yamamoto sees his role as "nature's messenger."
+It is a humble worldview — one in which humans are a small part of a vast, silent whole, and the photographer's task is not to impose meaning but to catch it passing.
+His negative space embodies this: an ancient, tranquil pond of existence.
+And his photographs capture a ripple on its surface — a momentary gaze, the sound of water — before it dissolves back into calm.

 "Kawa=Flow #1660"